Kuuuube/Circular_Area/wiki/dev_docs.md

 # Dev Docs

+For a simplified guide on how things work from the perspective of the user, read the [Layman's Guide to Circular Area](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/layman_s_guide_to_circular_area.md#laymans-guide-to-circular-area) instead of this guide.

 This is a technical guide on how Circular Area's code functions.
-For a simplified guide on how things work from the perspective of the user, read the [Layman's Guide to Circular Area](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/layman_s_guide_to_circular_area.md#laymans-guide-to-circular-area) instead of this guide.

-This guide does not cover how the OpenTabletDriver.Plugin or other dependencies function.
+The functions of OpenTabletDriver.Plugin or other dependencies are not covered.

 ## Basic Function